AlanLuu/alsh-py/README.md

 # alsh-py
 A custom UNIX shell written in Python, originally written in C as [alsh](https://github.com/AlanLuu/alsh).

 **NOTE**: alsh-py only works on Unix-like systems such as Linux and macOS.
+It requires Python 3.8 or higher on the aforementioned systems.
 It will **not** work on Windows as it uses several functions from the `os` module that are not available on Windows.

 # Features
 - Execute commands (e.g. `ls`)